jphyqr/rapidevent/README.md

 name: RapidEvents
 target user: Community manager for ad hoc large event

-Based on the requirement I figured a usage for an app like this would be a flexible event check in app.
-The requirement for large datasets+fast loading and no requirements on

 Solution:
 A responsive single-page application for managing and visualizing tabular and statistical data.